island-rush/CapstoneSpring2018/README.md

 -sanitize comments and clean up code to be better than what jack fucking did

 -mouse dragging hover over islands for popup and leave hover for
+    only when mouse is dragging something (variable to keep track of it...) after 1 second-do the things
+    if dragging out with an item on the mouse....wait 1 second and close the popup if mouse leaves without an item...don't close the popup...(unless default leaves map? (this functionality may change))

 -figure out how logic of moving will work, what kinds of things need to happen with a side panel?
     sidepanel = adding troops and turn changes?